 The REALTORS® Land Institute is committed to representing and increasing exposure for the issues that matter most to land professionals.
-We keep our members up to date with the latest news from DC on WOTUS, 1031 Like-Kind Exchange Tax Reform, Endangered Species, and more.
+We keep our members up to date with the latest news from DC on the Clean Water Act / Waters of the United States (WOTUS), 1031 Like-Kind Exchange Tax Reform, Endangered Species, and more.
 RLI is also proud to take a stand and engage on many local issues that hit home for our members.
 The Institute has a voice through its member-driven Government Affairs Committee, and as an RLI Member so will you!
 Make sure to visit the RLI Advocacy Center regularly for the latest legislative updates impacting the land industry.

 RLI Federal Policy Issues of Concern

 RLI Advocates Against Tax Changes Detrimental to Family Farmers and Ranchers

 Increasing estate taxes and eliminating the step-up basis would have serious consequences for American family farmers and ranchers.
 More Information

 - Statement for the Record – Hearing on Funding and Financing Options to Bolster American Infrastructure, Senate Finance Committee

 RLI Builds the Case for the Value of Like Kind Exchanges

 President Biden has proposed eliminating 1031 like-kind exchanges for gains over $500,000 to help fund his American Families Plan.
 The REALTORS Land Institute and the National Association of REALTORS® oppose any reform to this provision and have been working to educate Congress about the value these exchanges bring to the real estate sector and the economy as a whole.
 More Information

 - Ling & Petrova Microeconomic Study Summary